dobesv/dobesv.github.com/_posts/2015-08-20-why-toptal.markdown

 title: Why I'm Applying at TopTal
 ---

-I recently ran into an interesting sounding company called "TopTal".
+I recently ran into an interesting sounding company called "[TopTal Software Programmers Group](https://www.toptal.com/software)".
 I think the name is short for "Top Talent" but that's just a guess.
 For a while I have been thinking about where I could some more freelance work at local north american rates.
 I prefer to do everything online, because that's the way I am.
 However, normally when